MaxArt2501/re-build/readme.md

 // /\$(\d+(?:\.\d+)?)/
 ```

 The `group` and `capture` words are function, and the resulting groups will embrace everything passed as arguments.
-Just like `then` and `or`, arguments can be strings, regular expression or other RE-Build'ers.
+Just like for `then` and `or`, arguments can be strings, regular expression or other RE-Build'ers.

 Backrefences for capturing groups are obtained using the `reference` function, passing the reference number: